Overseas Patrol Squadron: French Shore

 By 1900, the situation had escalated.
 The key issue was the French Shore, resulting from the Peace of Utrecht.
 The treaty allowed the French to fish along the Newfoundland coast between Cape St. John and Cape Ray, however it made no claims about whether this was an exclusive right.
 As a result, the two nations roughly shared the fishing grounds under an unstable joint sovereignty understanding, but the respective fishery captains were given what were described by the local press as "autocratic powers".
 These powers were given to the captains by the Newfoundland government, granted via yearly act of the Newfoundland Legislature.
 In 1900, the bill was rejected in an attempt to force the British to act over what was seen as an encroaching and overbearing French presence.
 The British prepared to defend the area against the three French warships sent to the area each year.
 Colonel T Henry McCallum was appointed as governor of the colony.
 McCallum had already built a reputation for organising the defence of colonies, having previously fortified Singapore and Hong Kong.
 Fifty men were taken aboard as part of a local naval reserve force, with the hope of expanding the force to as many as 1,000 within a few years.
 There were also plans to turn St. John's into a naval fortress, akin to that of Halifax, Nova Scotia.

-Profumo affair

-A major political scandal in the United Kingdom happened during the early 1960s.
-The scandal involved John Profumo, the Secretary of State for War, who had an extramarital affair with Christine Keeler, a 19-year-old model.
-The affair became a significant issue because Keeler was also involved with a Soviet naval attaché, raising concerns about national security.

-Lord Astor, specifically William Astor, 3rd Viscount Astor, was implicated in the scandal because Keeler and her friend Mandy Rice-Davies often stayed at his estate, Cliveden.
-During the trial, Rice-Davies famously responded to Astor's denial of an affair with her by saying, "Well he would, wouldn't he?".
-This remark became iconic and highlighted the scandal's mix of politics, sex, and espionage.

-The Profumo affair severely damaged the credibility of the British government at the time and contributed to the resignation of Prime Minister Harold Macmillan.
+Lord Astor incident

+Tensions between Russia and the UK were heightened after the Dogger Bank incident of 1904, and on 9 May 1923 a trawler from Hull—the Lord Astor—was seized by a Soviet gunboat off the coast of Murmansk for alleged illegal fishing.
+The trawler was captured after the fishery protection sloop returned briefly to Norway to re-coal and resupply.
+Godetia was soon relieved by under Captain Evans, commander of the fishery protection cruiser squadron.